magnate3/raspberry-pi-os-qemu/README.md

-# A tiny, modern kernel for Raspberry Pi 3 built in small increments
+# A tiny, modern kernel for Raspberry Pi 3

 ## What is it:

-A tiny kernel that is incrementally built for OS education.
+A tiny kernel *incrementally built* for OS education.

-Through a series of exps, we will core kernel features in small doses.
+We wills start with a minimal, baremetal code piece.
+Then we will add a set of kernel features in small doses through a series of experiments.

-Each experiment is a self-contained and can run on Rpi3 hardware and QEMU.
+Each experiment is a self-contained and can run on both Rpi3 hardware and QEMU.

 ## Rationale

 The kernel must run on cheap & modern hardware.

-Showing the evolution path is important.
-Along the path, each version must be runnable.
+Showing the kernel's evolution path is important.
+Along the path, each version must be self-contained runnable.

-Crucial kernel functions to implement:
+We deem the following kernel functions crucial to implement:

 * protection modes
 * interrupt handling